ergest/sql_patterns/Book/chap3.md

 5. Comment on a post
 6. Receive a comment on their post
 7. Receive a vote (upvote or downvote) on their post

+We have separate tables for these activities, so our first step is to get each activity

 We can break this down into several subproblems and map out a solution like this: